Affect vs Effect in English Grammar

-Affect and Effect are two words that are always confusing in the usage of them in English grammar.
-Affect and Effect are two closely related words, for example see the following sentence:
+Affect and Effect are two closely related words, for example, see the following sentence:

 “we were all deeply affected when the government effected a tax increase.”

-“How will the election affect the economy of a country?
-What effect it will have on the economy?
-I do not see how that is affecting the economy of a country.”
+“How will the election affect the economy of the country?
+What effect will it have on the economy?
+I do not see how that is affecting the economy of the country.”

 “Do not allow this incident to affect your decision.”
 “What effect did this incident have on your decision?”